Skip to main content

 The route to becoming a professional varies from sport to sport.

-Typically you'll start by joining a club, academy or amateur organisation where you can train and get coaching.
+Typically, you'll start by joining a club, academy or amateur organisation, such as an athletics club, where you can train, get coaching and compete individually or in a team.

-Most sports professionals are spotted early on by talent scouts at this stage.
+Most sports professionals are spotted early on by coaches and talent scouts at this stage.

-In some sports you may be able to get financial help to develop your sporting talent as well as to continue your general education.
+In some sports you may be able to get financial and other help to develop your career, whilst continuing with your education.
+For example, through the Talented Athlete Scholarship Scheme.

-Your chosen sport's National Governing Body (NGB) is the best place to get more information on the way to get ahead in your sport.
+Your sport's National Governing Body (NGB) is the best place to get details of clubs in your local area, and information on schemes that can help you to get ahead in your chosen sport.

 More Information